Full Programme of Online Tournaments

-With face-to-face bridge still largely suspended, Ned Paul Bridge has gone online.
-We are currrently running SEVEN online tournaments a week.
-The programme includes four daytime games a week and also three evening games a week.
-The core of the regular players come from Ned Paul's various F2F clubs but we also extend a general welcome to players looking for friendly mainly Acol typically 18-board duplicates, that offer EBU master points.
-All players should have fully completed BBO profiles and should be prepared to announced or alert any conventional bids.
+We are currently running FIVE online tournaments a week.
+The programme includes two daytime games a week and three evening games a week.
+The core of the regular players come from Ned Paul's various F2F clubs but we also extend a general welcome to players looking for friendly duplicates.
+Many of the players use the English 'Acol' bidding system, but you are welcome to play other systems such as SAYC or 2-over-1.
+Please be prepared to introduce yourselves by name at the start of each round and give a brief summary of your system.
 Single players are welcome - see below.
-A fee is payable for all players.
+A fee is payable.

-We use the bridge playing site https://www.bridgebase.com/ (known as 'BBO') to run these games.
-There are now six games a week.
-All games are 18 boards, matchpointed pairs (Friday evening may be 20 or 21 boards).
+All games are 20-21 boards, matchpointed pairs and last approximately two hours or a few minutes more.
 All the games are registered with English Bridge Union (EBU) and give the opportunity to win EBU Master Points.
 Games will appear on your EBU record as from 'Ned Paul Bridge Club' .
 Membership of the EBU is free if you play in the tournaments; if you are not yet a member we can register you.

 ||* Monday evening - 7.30pm